wangenau/eminus/docs/index.rst

 .. _index:

-Welcome to the PlaineDFT documentation!
+Welcome to the eminus documentation!
 ***************************************

 .. toctree::